poseidon/typhoon/docs/addons/ingress.md

 ### Equal-Cost Multi-Path

-Create the Ingress controller deployment, service, RBAC roles, RBAC bindings, and default backend.
+Create the Ingress controller deployment, service, RBAC roles, and RBAC bindings.
 The service should use a fixed ClusterIP (e.g. 10.3.0.12) in the Kubernetes service IPv4 CIDR range.

 ```
 kubectl apply -R -f addons/nginx-ingress/bare-metal